 The school has developed a 'long term curriculum plan'.
 This plan ensures that children cover what it is required for them in the National Curriculum and R.E.
 If parents wish to see a copy of the curriculum plan, it is available in school and the class teachers are always willing to discuss any aspect of the curriculum with you.

 If you would like more detail regarding the Curriculum, please see the class teacher.

 The Pupil Premium is funding in addition to the school's basic budget it is a Government initiative that targets extra money at pupils who come from backgrounds that might be deemed to be disadvantaged.
 The premium is provided in order to support these pupils so they may reach their potential.
 Eligibility for the Pupil Premium from April 2012 is for any pupil who has been entitled to Free School Meals (FSM) in the last six years, pupils who are “looked after” by the authority (LAC) or whose parents are currently serving in the armed forces.

 From April 2014, schools in England can receive the Pupil Premium for children adopted from care, or who left care under a Special Guardianship Order on or after 30 December 2005.

 It is up to schools to allocate this funding in order to best support the raising of attainment for the most vulnerable pupils.

 The Funding has been used in a variety of ways this has included:

-- Additional TA support to deliver personalised intervention programmes and to support in class
+- Additional TA support to deliver personalised intervention programmes and to reduce adult: pupil ratio

 - Extending the hours of our SENCO to support vulnerable children and families

-- Additional resources such as a wider range of reading books for the lower ability readers to meet pupil needs.
+- Additional resources such as a wider range of Maths resources to meet pupil needs.

 - Opportunities for more able children to work in small groups or to meet with pupils from other schools eg for Maths Challenges, ICT workshops or musical events.